dloa/alexandria-docs/alexandria-mac-install.md

 ####4) Enable RPC-access to your Florincoin-QT wallet with a florincoin.conf file
 Navigate in the Finder to `~/Library/Application Support/Florincoin/`

-Create a new config file called `florincoin.conf` that includes the following code block.
+Create a new config file called `florincoin.conf` that includes the following code block (Or use the provided sample file).
+Please note, if you create this file with textedit, it may attempt to hide a .txt extension on the file, which will cause it to fail.
 <pre><code>
 rpcuser=username
 rpcpassword=password